zerolend/governance/README.md

 - omnichain voting
 - zappers
 - eligibility criteria
-- allow users to convert their earlyZERO to vestake
+- allow users to convert their earlyZERO to vestake and let them otc it